kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 \text{where } B &= -\frac{2 C}{3 \gamma} \log \left[ \frac{1}{2} (1 - \rho) \right],  \gamma = \min(\gamma_A, \gamma_B)
 \end{aligned}$$

-For example, if we set $\rho = 0.95$, we could claim with 95% confidence that the true bias experienced by the protected group lies in the interval $[ \hat{\delta} - t, \hat{\delta} + t]$, where $\hat{\delta}$ is our bias estimate.
+If we set $\rho = 0.95$, we could claim with 95% confidence that the true bias experienced by the protected group lies in the interval $[ \hat{\delta} - t, \hat{\delta} + t]$, where $\hat{\delta}$ is our bias estimate.

 ### Why We Need Bigger Datasets

 If we want to say with 95% confidence that a classifier is biased *to some extent* -- but want to spend as little time annotating data as possible -- we need to find the smallest $n$ such that $0 \not\in [ \hat{\delta} - t, \hat{\delta} + t]$.
 We can do this by working backwards from the formula for $t$ given above (see paper for details).

 Let's go back to our original example.
-Say we have a dataset of 500 examples for measuring gender bias in co-reference resolution systems, to test whether a model does better on gender-stereotypical examples (e.g., a female nurse) than non-gender-stereotypical examples (e.g., a male nurse).
+Say we want to figure out whether a co-reference resolution system, tasked with matching pronouns to the nouns they refer to, is gender-biased or not.
+We have a dataset of 500 examples to test whether the model does better on gender-stereotypical examples (e.g., a female nurse) than non-gender-stereotypical examples (e.g., a male nurse).

 On this dataset, our bias estimate for a model we're evaluating is $\bar{\delta} = 0.05$.
 Is this enough to claim with 95% confidence that the model is gender-biased?

 In this scenario $C = 1, \bar{\delta} = 0.05, \rho = 0.95$.
 We assume that there are equally many stereotypical and non-stereotypical examples and that the variance is maximal, so $\gamma = 0.5, \sigma^2 = 4$.

 With these settings, $n > 11903$; we would need a dataset of more than 11903 examples to claim with 95% confidence that the co-reference resolution system is gender-biased.
 This is roughly 3.8 times larger than [WinoBias](https://arxiv.org/abs/1804.06876), the largest dataset currently available for this purpose.
-As seen below, we could only use WinoBias if $\bar{\delta} = 0.0975$ -- that is, if the sample bias were almost twice as high.
+We could only use WinoBias if $\bar{\delta} = 0.0975$ -- that is, if the sample bias were almost twice as high.

 <p align="center">
 	<img src="{{ site.url }}/blog/assets/bbu_3.png" style="width: 60%">
+    <figcaption>As seen above, the WinoBias dataset cannot be used to make claims of bias with 95% confidence unless the sample bias is egregiously high.</figcaption>
 </p>

+### Conclusion

+In the haste to claim the presence or absence of bias in models, the uncertainty in estimating bias is often overlooked in the literature.
+A model's bias is often thought of as a single number, even though this number is ultimately an estimate and not by any means the final word on whether the model is or is not biased.

+We proposed a method called Bernstein-bounded unfairness for capturing this uncertainty using confidence intervals.
+To faithfully reflect the range of possible conclusions, we recommend that NLP practitioners measuring bias not only report their bias estimate but also this confidence interval.

 What if we want to catch more subtle bias?
 Although it may be possible to derive tighter confidence intervals, what we really need are larger bias-specific datasets.
 The datasets we currently have are undoubtedly helpful, but they need to be much larger in order to diagnose biases with confidence.